 Architect: John W Ross of Grand Forks

 Description:The building faces west and is a two story red colored brick structure.
+The building is located on landscaped grounds in the center of Fessenden.
 The building has a course stone base.
 On the west side, the entrance towards the south has two arches on the west and one arch on the south with a recessed doorway.
 In the center is a turret with glass on the second story.
 The north side of the front, has a peaked roof.
-The roof is hipped.
+The roof is hipped with soaring, parapeted chimneys.
+The second floor contains the courtroom, which features plaster walls and ceiling; lawyers’ railing with turned balusters and newels; jury box with early models of swivel armchairs upholstered in brown leather; and a carved and paneled judge’s bench.
+The building houses the County District Court of the Southeast Judicial District.

-Note: The cost of construction of the courthouse was $19,000.
-The brick was manufactured by the H T Von Wagoner Company in Minot and the limber was obtained from W E Cooke of Harvey.
+Note: The brick was manufactured by the H T Von Wagoner Company in Minot and the lumber was obtained from W E Cooke of Harvey.
+Others involved in the project were D McDonald, superintendent of construction, E A Folendorf and John Swanson, basement excavation, E J Makinson, head bricklayer, Joe Buck, lathing, W M Cahill, plastering and George A Herald., furnishings.

 Photos taken 2007 and 2009